 An ensemble learner comprised of Isolation Trees that are each trained on a unique subset of the training set.
-Isolation Trees are a type of randomized decision tree that assign isolation scores based on the depth a sample reaches when traversing the tree from root to leaf node.
-Anomalies are isolated into their own nodes earliest during tree traversal and therefore receive higher isolation scores.
+Isolation Trees are a type of randomized decision tree that assign anomaly scores based on the depth a sample reaches when traversing the tree from root to leaf node.
+Anomalies are isolated into their own nodes earliest during tree traversal and therefore receive the highest isolation scores.
 The Isolation Forest works by averaging the anomaly scores for an unknown sample across a user-specified number of trees.

 Data Type Compatibility: Categorical, Continuous

 |1||estimators||100||int||The number of isolation trees to train in the ensemble.|

 |2||ratio||null||float||The ratio of samples to train each estimator with.
 If null, the subsample size will be set to 256.|